gitlab-az1/jspower/README.md

 Process jobs asynchronously in a queue.

 ### ASCOM (Not Implemented)
-Async Client Operations Manager (ASCOM) is a class for managing asynchronous client operations.
+Async Client Operations Manager (ASCOM) is a service for managing asynchronous client operations.
 [Read more](./src/ascom/README.md)

 ## Installation